-When Consolidated’s new leadership team took the helm in 2006, they were determined to continue the company’s long tradition of building relationships first, as the history of the company was deeply rooted in long-term customer and employee relationships.
+Consolidated’s leadership team is determined to continue the company’s long tradition of building relationships as the basis of our culture.

-No program better captured this cultural fusion than Stephen Covey’s bestselling The 7 Habits of Highly Effective People books and training programs.
-Covey’s work organized hundreds of years of wisdom on personal effectiveness based on principles which are timeless and universal.
-It was precisely the framework Consolidated’s leaders were looking for to advance the company’s culture.
+No program better captured this cultural fusion than Stephen Covey’s bestselling The 7 Habits of Highly Effective People program.
+Covey’s work organized hundreds of years of wisdom on personal effectiveness based on timeless, universal principles.
+It was precisely the framework Consolidated’s leaders were looking for to advance our culture.

-Today, The 7 Habits is an enduring roadmap, guiding our culture in order to remain true to our commitment to lasting relationships, ethics, integrity, and a healthy work-life balance.
-You’ll see these habits applicable interwoven into nearly everything we do.
-We know that we choose our trajectory, and our success.
-What’s more, Covey’s principles of fairness, honesty, integrity, human dignity, quality, potential, and growth are equally applicable in our lives outside of work.
+Today, The 7 Habits is an enduring roadmap, guiding our culture to remain true to our commitment to lasting relationships, ethics, integrity, and a healthy work-life balance.
+You’ll see these habits interwoven into nearly everything we do.
+We know that we choose our path and our success.
+Covey’s principles of fairness, honesty, integrity, human dignity, quality, potential, and growth are equally applicable in our lives outside of work.

 Brothers Al and Mel Novotny start their small concrete contracting business in Langdon, North Dakota.